Connect with us

 8. Change in method or process: Sent when the contractor wants to change a specified building or installation technique.

-9. Value engineering: Sent to request changes for the purpose of cutting cost, enhancing quality, and improving efficiency.
+9. Value engineering: Sent to request changes to cut cost, enhance quality, and improve efficiency.

 RELATED: Types of Construction Specifications